rom1504/clip-retrieval/README.md

 # clip-retrieval
 Easily computing clip embeddings and building a clip retrieval system with them.

-* clip batch allow you to quickly (1500 sample/s on a 3080) compute image and text embeddings and indices
+* clip batch allows you to quickly (1500 sample/s on a 3080) compute image and text embeddings and indices
+* clip filter allows you to filter out the data using the clip embeddings
-* clip back host the indices with a simple flask service
+* clip back hosts the indices with a simple flask service
 * clip service is a simple ui querying the back

 End to end this make it possible to build a simple semantic search system.